Microb-vn/pyMediaNames/README.md

-# PoShMediaNames
+# ptyMediaNames

 A set of Python scripts to make it easier to organize/standardize your photo and video file library, based on the picture and video filenames.

 I developed this because of a personal desire to standardize my photo and video library.
-These scripts helped me to organize my pictures and videos based on the filename, which - after runnning the main script - includes the date and time the media is created in a standard format.
+These scripts helped me to organize my pictures and videos based on the filename, which - after runnning the main script - includes the date and time the media is created in the filename in a standard format.
 This makes the media more easy to organize and sort.
-The resolves the issue that when you have multiple imaging devices that use different file naming standards to store their photos/videos: with this set of scripts you can convert all filenames to use one common date&time standard.
+Amongst other things, it resolves the issue that when you have multiple imaging devices that use different file naming standards to store their photos/videos: this set of scripts wil help you to convert all filenames to one common date&time filename standard.

-The scripts also let you insert some basic EXIF information into photo media files that are missing this information, for like digitally scanned images of your classic paper photo's.
+The scripts also let you insert some basic EXIF information into photo media files that are missing this information.
+For example: when you digitally scanned images of your classic paper photo's, you can add information how the scans were created.

 The project may not suit your needs, but if it does, feel free to use it.

 As this project is written in Python, the target platform to run the scripts is Linux.
-For Windows users there is also a project that perform similar actions written in Powershell.
+For Windows users there is also a project written in Powershell that perform similar actions.
 You can find that project [here](https://github.com/Microb-vn/PoShMediaNames)

 # How it works